neco0w0/CatCursor/README.md

 ---

-## Why this is an app and not a "cursor theme"
+## Why not just a cursor theme?

-Windows installs cursor packs through the registry. **macOS has no equivalent** — system pointers are baked into the OS and there is no supported way to replace them.

-So this app does the only thing that works without weakening system security: it hides the real pointer and draws its own in a transparent, click-through window floating above everything else, glued to the mouse every display refresh.

-To know *which* cursor to draw, it reads the cursor the system is currently showing and matches it against a table of known cursors.
-That is the answer the frontmost app already gave the window server, so it works everywhere — including web pages and Electron apps — and needs **no permissions at all**: no Accessibility, no Input Monitoring, no Screen Recording, and no SIP changes.
+macOS doesn't let you replace the system pointers the way Windows does.
+So this app fakes it — it hides your real cursor and draws a cat on top, chasing your mouse everywhere, in every app, no special permissions needed.

 ---

 ## Install

-There is no prebuilt download yet.
-Building takes about a minute and needs macOS 14+ with Xcode command line tools.
+There's no download yet — you'll have to build it yourself.
+Takes about a minute, needs macOS 14+ and Xcode command line tools.

 ```bash
 git clone <this repo>